ACCESS-NRI/access-om2-configs/README-DEV.md

 #### Matrix Creation: `schedule-1-ci.yml`

-This workflow is responsible for getting all the config tags that require monthly checks (defined in `config/released-configs.json`) and spawning a matrix job for each of those.
+This workflow is responsible for getting all the config tags that require monthly checks (defined in `config/ci.json` under `scheduled`) and spawning a matrix job for each of those.

 As an aside, the reason that we call the reusable workflow `schedule-2-start.yml` with a matrix strategy is that matrix strategies only work at the `job` level.
 So, if you need a matrix to work across multiple jobs (for example, one job does a task with a particular matrix value, and one reports the result of that task), you need a job that calls a reusable workflow, which in turn contains multiple jobs.

 #### Config Tag Specific Checks: `schedule-2-start.yml`

+##### `config`
+Similar to the [`pr-1-ci.yml` counterpart](#config) - parses the CI configuration file for markers, `model-config-tests` and python versions for scheduled reproducibility checks.

 ##### `repro-ci`